candrasaputra/animalMatching/README.md

 # Animal Matching

 Animal matching is game to test your memory and see how quickly you can clear the board by matching up the pairs.

+**Build with**

+- HTML
+- CSS
+- Bootstrap 4
+- Vanilla JS

-Build using HTML, bootstrap and vanilla JS for final project phase 0 - batch 34 (Humble Fox).
+Thes project for education purposes only and as final project phase 0 - batch 34 (Humble Fox) at Hacktiv8.

 ◧ [**Play Animal Matching!**](https://candrasaputra.github.io/animalMatching/index.html)